aosabook/500lines/modeller/chapter.md

 ## Modeller structure

 ### Setting the Scene
-The first architectural challenge we encounter when designind a 3d modeller is the representation of the objects in the scene.
+The first architectural challenge we encounter when designing a 3d modeller is the representation of the objects in the scene.
 We would like to design the scene so that it can store all types of objects that we want to include, and so that it can be easily extended to store new types of objects.

-We use a base class to represent an object that can be placed in the scene, called a "Node".
+We use a base class to represent an object that can be placed in the scene, called a `Node`.
 This base class allows us to reason about the scene abstractly.
 The scene object doesn't need to know about the details of every type of object it displays, it only needs to know that it contains a list of nodes.
-Each type of node then defines its own behaviour for rendering itself and for any other necessar, interactions.
+Each type of `Node` defines its own behaviour for rendering itself and for any other necessary interactions.
-In this project, the nodes are all primitive shapes.
-We have a Sphere and a Cube available.
+In this project,`Sphere` and a `Cube` available.
 More shapes can be added easily by extending the Node class again.

 The abstract Node class contains all of the logic common to all nodes.
 In this project, most of the code is common.
 The Primitive class contains the code to render a primitive.
 It requires a call list name for rendering.
 An OpenGL Call List is a series of
 OpenGL calls that are bundled together and named.
 The calls can be dispatched with `glClassList(LIST_NAME)`.
-Finally, the concrete primitives (Sphere and Cube) define the call list required to render them.
-They could also specialize any of the other Node behaviour, if necessary.
+Finally, the concrete primitives (`Sphere` and `Cube`) define the call list required to render them.
+They could also specialize any of the other `Node` behaviour, if necessary.

-Using a class structure like this means that the Node class is easily extensible.
-As an example of the extensibility, consider adding a Node type that combines multiple primitived, like a figure for a character.
-We can easily extend the node class for this situation by creating a new class `class Figure(Node)` which will override some of the functionality of the Node manage a list of sub-nodes.
+Using a class structure like this means that the `Node` class is easily extensible.
+As an example of the extensibility, consider adding a `Node` type that combines multiple primitived, like a figure for a character.
+We can easily extend the `Node` class for this situation by creating a new class `class Figure(Node)` which will override some of the functionality of the `Node` manage a list of sub-nodes.

-By making the Node class extensible in this way, we are able to add new types of shapes to the scene without changing any of the other code around scene manipulation and rendering.
+By making the `Node` class extensible in this way, we are able to add new types of shapes to the scene without changing any of the other code around scene manipulation and rendering.

 ### Rendering